apache/airflow/docs/security/access-control.rst

 ====================================== ======================================================================= ============
-Access homepage                        Website.can_read                                                        Viewer Get DAG stats                          Dags.can_read, DAG Runs.can_read                                        Viewer Get task stats                         Dags.can_read, DAG Runs.can_read, Task Instances.can_read               Viewer Get last DAG runs                      Dags.can_read, DAG Runs.can_read                                        Viewer Get DAG code                           Dags.can_read, DAG Code.can_read                                        Viewer Get DAG details                        Dags.can_read, DAG Runs.can_read                                        Viewer Get rendered DAG                       DAGs.can_read, Task Instances.can_read                                  Viewer Get logs with metadata                 DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer Get log                                DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer
+Access homepage                        Website.can_read                                                        Viewer Get DAG stats                          Dags.can_read, DAG Runs.can_read                                        Viewer Get Task stats                         Dags.can_read, DAG Runs.can_read, Task Instances.can_read               Viewer Get last DAG runs                      Dags.can_read, DAG Runs.can_read                                        Viewer Get DAG code                           Dags.can_read, DAG Code.can_read                                        Viewer Get DAG details                        Dags.can_read, DAG Runs.can_read                                        Viewer Get rendered DAG                       DAGs.can_read, Task Instances.can_read                                  Viewer Get Logs with metadata                 DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer Get Log                                DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer
-Redirect to external log               DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer
+Redirect to external Log               DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer
-Get task                               DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
+Get Task                               DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
 Get XCom                               DAGs.can_read, Task Instances.can_read, XComs.can_read                  Viewer
 Get DAG runs                           DAGs.can_read, Tasks.can_read, Task Instances.can_create                User
 Delete DAG                             DAGs.can_delete                                                         User